Sinus Surgery Myths | Murray Ramanathan, M.D.”

 Dr. Ramanathan was born and raised in Dallas, TX, and received a bachelor's degree in Molecular Biophysics and Biochemistry from Yale University.
 He subsequently received his M.D. from The University of Texas Medical Branch at Galveston where he graduated with highest honors and completed his internship in general surgery and residency in otolaryngology-head and neck surgery at Johns Hopkins.
 Upon completion of his residency, he received additional fellowship training in advanced endoscopic sinus and minimally invasive skull base surgery at Johns Hopkins.

-Dr. Ramanathan serves as Director of the National Capital Region practice for Johns Hopkins Otolaryngology Head and Neck Surgery and Chief of Otolaryngology for Suburban Hospital/Johns Hopkins Medicine.
+Dr. Ramanathan serves as Director of the Greater Washington area practices for Johns Hopkins Otolaryngology Head and Neck Surgery and Chief of Otolaryngology for Suburban Hospital/Johns Hopkins Medicine.
 He evaluates patients primarily at the Johns Hopkins Healthcare and Surgery Center in Bethesda, Maryland.
 If indicated, he can also perform surgery at Suburban Hospital in Bethesda or at The Johns Hopkins Hospital in Baltimore.

 He maintains a very busy clinical practice primarily focused on complex revision endoscopic sinus surgery, endoscopic approaches to the orbit (DCR), and the endoscopic management of sinonasal and skull base tumors including inverted papilloma, esthesioneuroblastoma, and pituitary tumors.
 Dr. Ramanathan is also the consultant rhinologist/skull base surgeon for complex sinusitis and sinonasal/skull base tumor patients at the Warren Grant Magnuson Clinical Center at the National Institutes of Health in Bethesda.
 His commitment to highly specialized patient care has been recognized by numerous awards.